balaarnab/pgap-roary-bridge/README.md

 ## Procedure Steps:
 1. GFF3 file edit
 	a.
 Run the `gffV3_edit.py` script.
 The input file is named as `input.gff` but it may be required to be renamed according to the PGAP output (usually `annot.gff`).\
     b.
-Edit the `genome_name` according to requirement..
+Edit the `genome_name` according to requirement.\
 	c.
 After a successful run, it will create a separate GFF file named the given `genome_name`.
-This file doesn’t contain the sequence..
+This file doesn’t contain the sequence.
 3. FASTA file edit
 	a.
 Run the `fasta_edit.py` script.
-Make sure the `genome_name` here is a copy of the one used in previous script..
+Make sure the `genome_name` here is a copy of the one used in previous script.\
 	b.
-The input file is named here as `input.fasta`, rename it according to the FASTA sequence file..
+The input file is named here as `input.fasta`, rename it according to the FASTA sequence file.\
 	c.
-After a successful run it will create a new FASTA file of similar given `genome_name`..
+After a successful run it will create a new FASTA file of similar given `genome_name`.
 4. Compilation
 	a.
 Run the `compiling_files.py` script.
 Here three input files are required, `gff_file` = the edited GFF file in 1st step; `fasta_file` = the edited FASTA file in 2nd step; `header_source` = the main GFF3 file from PGAP annotation (Here, it’s `input.gff`).
-Rename the input on the script accordingly..
+Rename the input on the script accordingly.\
 	b.
 After a successful run a final GFF file will be created that can be used directly on Roary..
 ## Schematic diagram:
            Input.gff    ►    Script 1    ►    Ag1S.gff